billyshin/Face-Recognition/README.md

 # Face-Recognition

 ## Description:
-This is a real-time face recognition program using openCV written in Python.
+This is a real-time face recognition program using haarcascade_eye.xml and haarcascade_frontalface_default.xml classifier in openCV written in Python.
 Face is detected via webcam.

 ## Related Readings:
   - Paul Viola & Michael Jones, 2001